Emerging Areas in Treatment

 Researchers are always searching for new and better ways to treat breast cancer.

-Advances over the last 40 years have increased survival and improved the quality of life for people diagnosed with breast cancer.
+Advances over the past 40 years have increased survival and improved the quality of life for people with breast cancer.

 Treatments now under study should continue this progress into the future.